geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 }
 ```

-In the example above, gflags was kept in.
+In the example above, the gflags library was kept in.
 Even though the variable is global, the usage is careful only to read from it.

 For moving data around, mutating global state is very hard to reason about.
 Unless there are specific performance or functionality reasons, it should be avoided.